Pollution prevention in the United States: Governmental approaches

 This framework mainly benefits smaller facilities.

 Waste reduction algorithm

 The EPA makes available software that employs the Waste Reduction Algorithm.
 They use the acronym WAR for this method and state "the goal of WAR is to reduce environmental and related human health impacts at the design stage".
 The WAR tracks pollutants through the entire production process in order to obtain accurate measurements.

 Industrial efforts

 By maximizing P2 opportunities, some companies choose to redesign their entire industrial process.
 Managers focus more on what enters and moves through the entire process, instead of only focusing on the output.
 Overall, the P2 strategies that financially benefit companies are the most likely to be implemented.
-However, since P2 has only recently been realized as a benefit, many corporations have not adopted significant measures to realize the potential gain.
+However, despite the fact that P2 has now been known publicly for decades and been realized as a benefit, many corporations have not adopted significant measures to realize the potential gain.

 Potential benefits

 Pollution prevention can also be viewed as a form of environmental entrepreneurship, as companies see opportunities to reduce costs of waste treatment, storage, and disposal.
 For example, 3M has accrued a savings of over $750 million since 1973 due to their implementation of P2 incentives.
 If implemented correctly, P2 strategies can result in an increase in process yield.
 By reducing the amount of pollution released, companies can avoid some of the liability costs accrued when large amounts of pollution are released and contaminate the land on which the facility is located.